UpstageAI/dataverse/README.md

 spark.write.parquet(data, s3a_dst_url)
 ```

+## 🌌 Contributors
+(TBD)

 ## 🌌 Acknowledgements

-Datavers is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
+Dataverse is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
 Launched in December 2023, this initiative stands at the forefront of advancing data handling in the realm of large language models (LLMs).

 ## 🌌 License
-PyCaret is completely freely-accessible open-source and licensed under the MIT license.
+Dataverse is completely freely-accessible open-source and licensed under the MIT license.

 ## 🌌 Citation